durandaltheta/cpp_template_workshop/README.md

 I have provided the solutions for all code in the `main` branch.
 It is *intended* that you use this branch as reference.
 I do not want you to write your own solutions (though I have no problem if you do that on your own time).
 I literally expect participants to do the following:
 - open `main` branch in their browser on right side of your screen (or other monitor)
 - open your branch in your code editor on the left side of your screen (or other monitor)
-- type *BY HAND* each unit test solution (and relevant algorithm implementation in `inc/algorithm.hpp` or `inc/detail/algorithm.hpp`), into your branch
+- type *BY HAND* each unit test solution (and relevant algorithm implementation in `inc/algorithm.hpp` or `inc/detail/algorithm.hpp` when necessary), into your branch
     - *NO COPY PASTE*.
 The point of this unit test is to force all parts of your brain to engage with the learning process
 - optionally, compile and run the unit tests locally with `cmake . && make cpp_template_workshop_ut && tst/cpp_template_workshop_ut`
     - a single unit test can be run with `tst/cpp_template_workshop_ut unit_test_name`